1jour1vin

 About the wine:

 The 2018 Brunello di Montalcino Madonna delle Grazie Il Marroneto reveals both elegance and power.
-The fruit is crisp and lively, while the wine exhibits medium-bodied concentration and a more refined style.
+The fruit is crisp and vibrant, while the wine exhibits medium-bodied concentration and a more refined style.
 This vintage of Il Marroneto has two distinct personalities.
-On one hand, we have a wine brimming with beautiful primary fruit but which is a bit more immediate; on the other, we have a wine that promises good aging potential thanks to its freshness and silky tannins that melt on the palate.
+On the one hand, it is a wine brimming with beautiful primary fruit that is a bit more approachable; on the other, it is a wine that promises excellent aging potential thanks to its freshness and silky tannins that melt on the palate.
 It is young yet mature.
 It is refined yet complex.
 The grapes come from the vineyard located below the Madonna delle Grazie chapel, and the wine is aged in special oak barrels for 41 months.
-The production runs to 8,500 bottles.
+The production runs of 8,500 bottles.

 Wine Enthusiast